brunfernandez98/brunfernandez98/README.md

 My name is Bruno, alive since 1998 🍷

-I begun to program when I was 13.
+I begin to program when I was 13.
 I started with HTML, CSS, JAVA, VB.NET and SQL.
 Currently I prefer Typescript or any other language.
 I love the shell, does not matter if it is the windows PowerShell enviroment, BASH or ZSH.

 Now studying Computer Engineering in UNIVERSIDAD ORT.